Trogiken/Hominum-Launcher/README.md

     mc_version: "1.20.1"
 ```

-### paths :heavy_plus_sign:
+## Paths :heavy_plus_sign:

-* `path/to/remote/directory` - The relative url path to the directory to sync
+- **path/to/remote/directory** - The relative URL path to the directory to sync
-  * is_dir `True, False` - Is the path a directory
+  - **is_dir**: Is the path a directory?
+    - Data type: boolean
+    - Allowed values: `True, False`
-  * exclude `[path/to/remote/dir, path/to/remote/file]` - Relative url paths to exclude from syncing
+  - **exclude**: Relative URL paths to exclude from syncing.
+    - Data type: array of strings
+    - Allowed values: `[path/to/remote/dir, path/to/remote/file]`
-  * delete_others `True, False` - Delete any other file in the local directory that's not on the remote (Obeys the exclude paths)
+  - **delete_others**: Delete any other file in the local directory that's not on the remote (obeys the exclude paths).
+    - Data type: boolean
+    - Allowed values: `True, False`
-  * root `ExampleLocalDirName` - The directory path that will be stored locally.
-This is stored in the game data folder
+  - **root**: The directory path that will be stored locally.
+This is stored in the game data folder.
+    - Data type: string
+    - Allowed values: `relative/datafolder/path/to/folder/location`
-  * overwrite `True, False` - If a local path matches a remote path, should the local file be overwritten
+  - **overwrite**: If a local path matches a remote path, should the local file be overwritten?
+    - Data type: boolean
+    - Allowed values: `True, False`
-* `path/to/remote/file` - The relative url path to the file to sync
+- **path/to/remote/file**- The relative URL path to the file to sync
-  * is_dir `True, False` - Is the path a directory
+  - is_dir: Is the path a directory?
+    - Data type: boolean
+    - Allowed values: `True, False`
-  * root `ExampleFileName` - The file path that will be stored locally.
-This is stored in the game data folder
+  - root: The file path that will be stored locally.
+This is stored in the game data folder.
+    - Data type: string
+    - Allowed values: `relative/datafolder/path/to/file/location`
-  * overwrite `True, False` - If a local path matches a remote path, should the local file be overwritten
+  - overwrite: If a local path matches a remote path, should the local file be overwritten?

-#### Paths Example
+    - Data type: boolean
+    - Allowed values: `True, False`

 ```yaml
 paths: